Skip to content

 Goldenwood Intensive

-Step into a multi-day immersive experience crafted by Goldenwood to awaken your imagination, deepen your spiritual attentiveness, and reframe your vision of work.
+Step into a multi-day immersive experience crafted by Goldenwood to deepen your spiritual attentiveness, awaken your imagination, and reframe your vision of work.
 Rooted in the gospel and infused with practices of contemplative stillness, systems thinking, and experiential learning, this intensive invites you into a sacred space where pain and exhaustion become a portal to wisdom and calling.
 Through embodied exercises, Scripture-based imaginative prayer, and vocationally formative frameworks, you’ll encounter… Read More »Goldenwood Intensive

 David Kim presenting at Perimeter